inlinevoid/HLDJConverter/README.md

 #### It's not working and I'm getting errors!
 Alright!
 No problem, there's a few things you can do:
+* If it's crashing on startup, [try updating your .NET version to 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130).
 * Submit an issue here on Github.
 * Send me an email (inlinevoidmain@gmail.com)
 * Fix it yourself and submit a pull request.